asyncapi/studio/docs/introduction.md

 # Studio Use Cases

 - Create and visualize event-driven AsyncAPI on the go.
-- Realtime visualization and documentation for your APIs.
+- Real-time visualization and documentation for your APIs.

 # Studio Advantages